wyrtensi/Sound-Device-Control-App/README.md

 Playback Device Switch Sound Volume

 Control volume adjustment, music playback, and playback device switching using keyboard or mouse hotkeys.
 It utilizes Python notifications and HTML/JS for configuration (interface) and is accessible from the system tray.
-This program is designed exclusively for Windows and uses Python + PowerShell + HTML + JS.
+This program is designed exclusively for Windows and uses Python + PowerShell + HTML + JS + CSS.

 It filters microphones by the name "microphone" to exclude them from the device list.
 Simply rename your microphones to "microphone" to achieve this.